oondeo/docker-odoo/README.md

         docker run -P --rm --link odoo_dbsrv:db yajo/odoo unittest one_module,other

-### Saving variable data separately

-#### Auto-installed addons, attachments, sessions

-By default, Odoo saves those in `/var/lib/odoo/`.

-If you don't want them to disappear when you drop and recreate your container, you need to store them separately:

-    docker run --detach --name odoo_files yajo/odoo:data
-    docker run -d --name odoo_app --volumes_from odoo_files yajo/odoo

-#### Logs

-If you configure Odoo to store logs in `/var/log/odoo/`, you have persistent logs for free with the above method.
+### Reading logs

-However, by default, logs are printed to `STDOUT` so you can read them with the usual command:
+By default, logs are printed to `STDOUT` so you can read them with the usual command:

     docker logs odoo_app

 This is more standard and works better with [Fig][].

+If you need persistent logs, use volumes from `yajo/odoo:data` and configure `/etc/odoo/openerp-server.conf` to store them in `/var/log/odoo/`.

 ## Mounting extra addons for Odoo